 This step is on the original Instructable in step one, but we added our speakers in a different way.
 First, you want to drill holes on the side of the arcade for the speakers to go.
 (We did eight rows of three to match our speakers' height and width.)
 To mount the speakers inside the arcade, you want to use Velcro in case you want to take them off in the future.
 Drill a hole for the volume knob to stick through the side.
 Also, use sound proof foam around the speakers so none of the sound escapes into the inside of the arcade.
 Make sure you plug it in correctly, and plug the Jack into the raspberry pi.

 The original instructable for this project didn't go into detail on how to wire an outlet to the back of your arcade.
 You want to drill the hole for the outlet to fit, and wire it using this diagram to help out.
 Your load into the outlet are your power strip leads, and the rest are jumper wires.

 Step 8: Adding a Python Script to Make Everything Work

-In order to make everything work we need to make this script. https://pastebin.com/YZK9dEr4.
-Bootable during startup.
-First make the paste the script into a python file and put it into a new folder called scripts in the pi directory.
+In order to make everything work we need to make this script: https://pastebin.com/YZK9dEr4 bootable during startup.
+First paste the script into a python file and put it into a new folder called scripts in the pi directory.
 Make sure to name it coin.py.
 There is a tutorial here that will explain how to do it better than I am. https://thepihut.com/blogs/raspberry-pi-tutorials/34708676-starting-something-on-boot.
 Once you are editing the /etc/rc.local you want to add, before exit 0: python /home/pi/scripts/coin.py.
-One that is finished you are good to go with everyhting.
+One that is finished you are good to go with everything.
 Just reboot.